unhcr-americas/ageingonthemove/README.md

 Individual files in a github repository are strictly limited to a 100 MB maximum size limit.

-When inserting a video, best is to upload it first in youtube or other video streaming platform (like vimeo) and use the built-in embedded video viewer
+When inserting a video, best is to upload it first in youtube or other video streaming platform (like vimeo) and use the built-in embedded video viewer.

+In youtube, click on share and use the embedded html snippet

+When adding a video, you may append `&autoplay=1` to the video URL

 ## User experience